psrenergy-docs/optgen-release-notes/docs/home.md

 layout: default
 title: Home
 nav_order: 1
-description: "OptGen releases"
+description: "OptGen changelog"
 permalink: /
 ---

-# OptGen release notes
+# OptGen changelog

 The release notes of the current and all previous versions are just for your convenience.
 Please let us know if any links don’t work correctly.